 According to many animals studies and small-scale human studies, CBD possesses an impressive antipsychotic potential.
 A recent study published in 2018 by researchers in London found that CBD might help those with psychosis conditions like schizophrenia and bipolar disorder through helping to “reset” the brain.

 In this study, patients who were exhibiting early psychosis symptoms were split into either a control group, placebo group, or CBD group, following which they performed a memory task that involved portions of the brain associated with psychosis.
 In comparison to those in the placebo and control groups, those in the placebo group experienced the lowest abnormal brain activity.

 Our Verdict: Promising

 Of course, without multiple double-blind placebo-controlled human studies in each of these areas of interest, scientific conclusions cannot yet be made when it comes to CBD’s treatment efficacy.

 That said, with many successful animal studies, along with huge amounts of anecdotal evidence, you can feel secure knowing that these claims about CBD aren’t being pulled out of thin air.
 And with more and more research being done, it’s only a matter of time before the science is here to help us understand what all CBD is capable of.

 If you’re looking to give CBD oil a try to see what it can do for you and your loved ones, try Calm by Wellness Full Spectrum Hemp Oil.
-The easy-to-dose dropper bottle makes finding the ideal dosage for your individual needs simple, and the tasty and aromatic essential oils make it a good choice for kids and other picky eater to enjoy.
+The easy-to-dose dropper bottle makes finding the ideal dosage for your individual needs simple, and the tasty and aromatic essential oils make it a good choice for kids and other picky eaters to enjoy.